Air Conditioner Repair Checklist

 - Confirm your hands and feet are dry before you work on the panel or breakers.

 - Look for the breaker labeled “AC” and make sure it’s in the “on” location.
-If it’s overloaded, the switch will be in the in between or “off” spot.
+If it’s overloaded, the switch will be in the "off" position.

 - Quickly transfer the switch back to the “on” position.
 If it instantly trips again, leave it alone and reach us at 503-663-8033.
 A fuse that keeps tripping could mean your home has an electrical problem.